OsmoTRX build verification job for arm

 - % Done changed from 0 to 80

-#8 Updated by pespin over 1 year ago
+#8 Updated by pespin almost 2 years ago

 I finally enabled some parts in jenkin.sh to download a prebuilt image from somewhere else instead of building it with debootstrap, but still using proot to be able to chroot and run everything in there as a non-root user.
 I was able to run the complete script (with debootstrap) in my local workstation, but not in debian9-lxc inside buildserver1.
 In there it fails while configuring systemd pkg which runs "adduser" which runs "chfn" which fails with "PAM: System Error".
 All I read so far points to a kernel change in 3.15 which changed how AUDIT works inside/outside containers, so it may work if running outside an lxc.